lesterfernandez/oauth2/README.md

 }
 ```

+A full example handling user data can be found in the [examples](https://github.com/lesterfernandez/oauth2/tree/master/examples) directory.

 ## How it works

-1. User clicks sign in button, is redirected to OAuth provider
+1. User clicks sign in button, is redirected to OAuth provider.
-2. `OAuthSpaProvider` requests authorization token, passes it to backend endpoint
+2. `OAuthSpaProvider` detects successful OAuth redirect, passes token information to backend.
-3. Backend server requests access token and passes information to `onSuccess` or `onFailure` callbacks
+3. Backend server requests access token and passes information to `onSuccess` or `onFailure` callbacks.
-4. Frontend server receives information related to OAuth sign-in in `onSuccess` or `onError` callbacks
+4. Frontend server receives information related to OAuth sign-in in `onSuccess`, `onError`, and `onRedirect` callbacks.